Americo life insurance review 2020

 - Accidental death benefit rider.
 Pays an additional death benefit if you die in an accident.

-- Child term insurance rider.
+- Child rider.
 Covers your children under your own policy, and can be converted to an individual policy before a certain age.

 How much does Americo life insurance cost?

 Americo doesn’t disclose its rates online.
 But like all other life insurance companies, it reserves its best rates for young, healthy applicants with safe jobs and clean driving records.

 - Offers return of premium policies.
 If you outlive your term life policy, Americo will refund the premiums you paid.